Automatic selection of hyper-parameters via the use of softened profile likelihood: Discussion

 First, the difference between the two parameterizations of the boundary (Section~\ref{sec:g_choice}) is well within expectation: the QP parameterization (Section~\ref{sec:qp}) gives rise to boundaries that are highly regular, convex, and quadratic, while the 2LNN parameterization (Section~\ref{sec:2lnn}) leads to boundaries that are more flexible, but also more irregular, and not necessarily convex.
 However, despite these differences in appearance, in terms of dividing the points $\{\bm{u}_1, \bm{u}_2, \dots, \bm{u}_n\}$ into two regions the two types of boundaries are still in high agreement with each other.
 The level of agreement between the two parameterizations is even higher when it comes to the representative boundary point (Section~\ref{sec:representative_point}).
 This is also meant as the default answer of our method; in other words, it is our method's automatic choice of the hyper-parameters.
 As such, it is worth noting that this choice also often turns out to be a practically good one.

 Next, the choice of $f(z;\bm{\theta}_j)$ simply as Gaussian with a common variance for $j \in \{1,2\}$ is inherited from the parent work \citep{zhu2006} of this project, and we have noted earlier in Section~\ref{sec:f_choice} that it is quite arbitrary.
 But any method will naturally work well when its assumption is satisfied, however arbitrary the assumption may be.
 In our case, this will happen if Eq.~\eqref{eq:f_choice} is a reasonably good model for $z_1, z_2, \dots, z_n$.
 We have found this to be the case usually, if one focuses correctly on the critical region of the hyper-parameters where the model performance is changing the most, but poorly focused searches (of hyper-parameters) can certainly cause $z_1, z_2, \dots, z_n$ to deviate severely from such an assumption and reduce the method's effectiveness as a result.
+However, we are able to confirm with a simulation study (see Appendix~\ref{app:sim}) that, as long as $z_1, z_2, \dots, z_n$ can be reasonably described by two distributions $f(z;\bm{\theta}_1)$ and $f(z;\bm{\theta}_2)$ with a distinct locational shift, modeling them as Gaussian, even if the true distributions are not, does not lead to substantial performance deterioration of our method.

 Finally, readers may have noticed that, in Section~\ref{sec:examples}, our $z_1, z_2, \dots, z_n$ were often simply training performances at different hyper-parameter configurations, rather than properly cross-validated performances.
 While this clearly saves the amount of computation needed, our method is also particularly conducive to such practical shortcuts because, instead of aiming for configurations which optimize model performance, our method aims for configurations ``at which improvements in model performance can be considered to have plateaued''.
 In the former context, only model performances measured independently of the training data are meaningful; whereas, in the latter, model performances measured on the training data itself can be meaningful, too.